alexsoto-harness/harness-cie-workshop-chaos-no-ff/README.md

 # Lab 7 - Governance/Policy as Code

+### Summary
-### Summary: Create and apply policies as code in order to enable governance and promote self-service.
+Create and apply policies as code in order to enable governance and promote self-service.
 In Lab 2 we saw how a user is impacted by policies in place, now is the time to create such policies

-**Learning Objective(s):**
+### Learning Objective(s):

 - Create a policy that evaluates when editing pipelines